yossi-shasho/redirect_on_back/README.md

 ## How to Disable

-redirect_on_back uses a hidden form field, which is automatically adds to forms.
+redirect_on_back uses a hidden form field, which is automatically added to forms.
 However, it's not added to forms that point to different domains, so, for instance, it won't interfere with Amazon S3 file uploads.

 To manually disable it in a form, add `disable_redirect_on_back: true` to the `data` hash of that form: